brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/corporate-fraud.md

 layout: PageLayout
 metaTitle: Phoenix Child Pornography Attorney
 metaDescription: >-
-  If you are under investigation for or have been charged with possession or distribution of child pornography, contact our Phoenix child pornography attorneys.
+  The sooner you contact one of our Phoenix corporate fraud attorneys, the more we can do to protect your rights and your future.
 addTitleSuffix: true
 socialImage: null
 metaTags: []